projectsveltos/sveltos/docs/template/template_generic_examples.md

       {{ end }}
 ```

-- The `projectsveltos.io/template: "true"` annotation tells Sveltos this is a template.
+- The `projectsveltos.io/template: "true"` annotation tells Sveltos this is a template
-- The template references a placeholder named _ESOSecret_, which will be filled with the actual secret data later.
+- The template references a placeholder named _ESOSecret_, which will be filled with the actual secret data later

-Next, we will define a ClusterProfile named _replicate-external-secret-operator-secret_.
-This profile instructs Sveltos on how to deploy the secrets:
+Next, we will define a `ClusterProfile` named _replicate-external-secret-operator-secret_.
+The profile instructs Sveltos on how to deploy the secrets:

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1